A low impact operation to stop or reduce menstrual bleeding

 Endometrial ablation – what is it?

 Endometrial ablation is a usually well-tolerated procedure to reduce heavy periods.
 About half the time, the periods completely stop.
-We have been performing this procedure at Glengarry Private Hospital, Perth.
-The ablation operation treats the womb by using energy.
+We have been performing this procedure at Glengarry Private Hospital, Perth for many years.
+The endometrial ablation operation treats the womb by using energy.
 The energy penetrates below the “generation’ or basal layer of the lining of the womb that produces the new lining every month.
 It stops this layer from re-growing after the period, reducing or stopping further menstrual bleeding from the treated area.
-In the vast majority of cases, the period will be stopped completely or reduced to light flow only.
-Period pain is often reduced.
-Some women may experience just spotting rather than a period after their endometrial ablation.
-Around 5% of patients may not be satisfied after the ablation operation, and may require additional treatment, such as a further ablation or a hysterectomy.
+In the vast majority of cases, the period will be stopped completely or reduced to light flow/spotting only.
+Period pain is often reduced – about 80% of women see a big difference to pain.
+Around 5-10% of patients may not be satisfied after the ablation operation, and may require additional treatment, such as a further ablation or a laparoscopic hysterectomy.

 Who should have endometrial ablation?